“Stop and smell the roses.”

 There are so many breathing techniques.
 You can look up a ton.
 Breathing techniques offer a moment of connection and the health benefits of pushing clean oxygen throughout our body.

-One of my favorite breathing techniques is Bee’s Breath which Kat showed up on this video.
+One of my favorite breathing techniques is Bee’s Breath which Katlin Robinson showed up on this video.

 Take time to celebrate.

 As we change habits and step into new things, we need to celebrate our little wins.
-O
+Anything can be a celebration - seeing a new perspective, recognizing a pattern and breaking it, or just getting through the day with intention.

 So go smell those roses.
 Slow down and make time to remember you are human.
-Take a moment to breath, enjoy and celebrate.r just celebrate still being here being able to make new changes moving forward.
+Take a moment to breathe, enjoy and celebrate.
+Or just celebrate still being here being able to make new changes moving forward.
 We don’t slow down enough to celebrate ourselves.
 Set up some time for it.